uhppoted/uhppoted-mqtt/documentation/greengrass/discovery.md

 # Greengrass Discovery

 Enabling the Greengrass _IP Detector_ components allows the _uhppoted-mqtt_ broker certificates and endpoints to be retrieved from AWS rather than configured manually.

-Tim Irwin has kindly provided a [script](uhppoted-setup.sh) that does this (and a bit more) - the write up below describes what is involved.
+Tim Irwin has kindly provided a [script](uhppoted-setup.sh) that does this (and a whole lot more) - the write up below describes what is involved.

-As per the AWS [Use IP detector to automatically manage endpoints](https://docs.aws.amazon.com/greengrass/v2/developerguide/manage-core-device-endpoints.html#use-ip-detector) documentation, _IP Detector_ is suitable for 'simple' network topologies.
+Please note that - as per the AWS [Use IP detector to automatically manage endpoints](https://docs.aws.amazon.com/greengrass/v2/developerguide/manage-core-device-endpoints.html#use-ip-detector) documentation, _IP Detector_ is not suitable for 'complex' network topologies.

 ## Enable IP Detector